 Why Trim a Cat's Nails?

-Trimming Your Pets Nails
+Trimming Your Pet's Nails

 So why have your pet’s nails trimmed at Pets Alive?
-Many pet owners avoid nail trims due to the angst and drama surrounding the event.
+Many folks avoid nail trims due to the angst and drama surrounding the event.
 Your pet might begin fussing and create bad feelings around the procedure.
-Another common deterrent is that the pet owner might be afraid of “quicking” the pet.
+Another common deterrent is that the pet parent might be afraid of “quicking” the pet.
 This is when the nail is trimmed too far and cuts into the soft cuticle rich in blood vessels and nerves, known as the quick.
 This is a painful experience for your pet and will cause bleeding.